 For more detailed guidance by age group, visit Australia’s Physical activity and sedentary behaviour guidelines website.

 Active kids have improved concentration, better self-confidence and stronger muscles and bones.

 Research suggests that sitting less (as well as being physically active) helps to reduce the risk of children and young people developing health and other problems in later life.
 Watching television, using a computer and playing electronic games all contribute to children and young people’s sitting times, so that’s why we recommend limiting them.

 Ready to get active but not sure where to start?
 Our fun, Mums United activity tracker will not only help you get the whole family involved in being more active: it’s also a fun and motivational way for you to track your progress walking around Australia!

-"I'm bored!" will be a distance memory with our Mums United list of great ideas for a healthier lifestyle and a healthy weight.
+"I'm bored!" will be a distant memory with our list of great ideas for a healthier lifestyle and a healthy weight.